 During soil mixing operations, as with any construction project, minor equipment corrective maintenance was required throughout the duration of the project.
-This corrective maintenance was in addition to the routine maintenance on equipment, such as oil and hydraulic fluid changes on crane, drill platform, and support equipment, daily fueling of equipment, GC and FID calibration, and relocating crane mats as mixing locations progressed.
+This corrective maintenance was in addition to the routine maintenance on equipment, such as oil and hydraulic fluid changes on crane, drill platform, replacement of the cutting teeth on auger, and support equipment, daily fueling of equipment, GC and FID calibration, and relocating crane mats as mixing locations progressed.
 Additionally, the swivel located at the top of the Kelley bar required greasing on a daily basis, which required an individual to travel 90 ft up in a manlift to complete this service.